 Looking after wildlife:

 - Ensure your garden has a selection of year-round seed, nectar and berries.
-Auckland Council has some great suggestions of where to start (link).
+Auckland Council has some great suggestions on where to start here.

 - Let some plants to go to seed (in the vegetable garden too), so there are seeds for birds as well as for saving.
 Make sure to save seed from favourite, healthy plants to ensure they have the best chance for success next season.
 Some crops such as parsley, rocket and coriander with self-sow if allowed to produce seeds.